 If you’re feeling seriously adventurous, you might want to give canyoning a try.
 Canyoning is a way of exploring canyons in the most exhilarating way possible – it’s rather like white water rafting, but without the raft!

 Led by an expert guide, you’ll float, slide and swim through rapids, jump down waterfalls, and climb and abseil down steep rock faces.
 Canyoning is one of the most adrenaline-pumping outdoor activities around, and zip-lining into icy plunge pools, sliding down smooth rocks, and scrambling through tunnels is truly a once-in-a-lifetime experience.

 In spite of how physical canyoning sounds, as long as you have a basic degree of fitness, you’re fine to do it.
 You don’t necessarily even need to be able to swim to participate, as you’ll be wearing a buoyancy aid at all times – but always check with your instructor first.
 Knowledgeable instructors will lead the way and help you out, and you’ll be wearing a wetsuit and helmet to keep you safe.

-There are canyoning centres across the UK (which are open and taking small group bookings), though most are situated in Northern England, Scotland and Wales.
+There are canyoning centres across the UK, though most are situated in Northern England, Scotland, and Wales.
 You can find your nearest canyoning company here, and have a look at some of the best canyoning spots here.
 To get more of an idea of what canyoning entails, have a watch of the video below.